-Policy HS2: Land at Knap Farm, off Lockett's Lane
+Policy HS1: Land at Knap Farm, off Lockett's Lane

-The site may be developed for up to 3 homes in total, of which at least one should be affordable to local people.
+The site can be developed for up to 3 homes in total.
 Conversion of the existing farm building should provide one home, and the northern part of the site can accommodate one pair of semi-detached homes.